 Located in the middle of the Mojave Desert, this bustling city is characterized by mild and short winters that beckon visitors to enjoy the sunshine.

-Travelers can opt to watch a volcano erupt in front of the Mirage Hotel or see a musical fountain show at the Bellagio.
+Some of our freebie favorites?
+Watching the volcano erupt in front of the Mirage Hotel and the musical fountain show at the Bellagio.

 If you head indoors, there’s also a free circus, Venetian carnival, and even an indoor rainstorm.